 First of all, ask what they think the message of the movie is.
 In my estimation, the precept Mr. Brown discusses is the message of the film.
-Choosing and prioritizing kindness is an important lesson and one that children aren’t always born knowing.
+Choosing and prioritizing kindness is an important lesson that Wonder teaches kids and is one that children aren’t always born knowing.
 Ask them about scenes where characters choose kindness.
 When Summer chooses to sit with Auggie, when Jack Will first shows him kindness and makes him feel better about fitting in at school, when Miranda lets Via take her part in the play, the list goes on.

 The question of Auggie’s appearance is an important one as well.
 Ask your kids how they reacted to seeing his face for the first time.
 How do they think it must feel to live life with that face?
 Have they ever been in a situation where they reacted to someone different than them and how do they feel about that now?